onap/vnfrqts-requirements/docs/Chapter3/index.rst

 - Requirements are identified as either MUST, MUST NOT, SHOULD, SHOULD NOT, or MAY as defined in RFC 2119.
-- Requirements should be targeted to a restricted set of nouns related to VNFs and within the control of the VNF provider.
-The current list of VNF Requirement targets is:
+- Requirements should be targeted to a restricted set of nouns related to VNFs or PNFs and within the control of the VNF or PNF provider.
+The current list of VNF or PNF Requirement targets is:

 +---------------------+-------------------------------------------------------+
 | Target              | When is it used                                       |